 In the South Island relax on the golden beaches of the Abel Tasman National Park before encountering the magnificent alpine scenery of Mount Cook and Fiordland’s Milford Sound.

-What Miles loves about this tour:
+What Tanya loves about this tour:

 I love this itinerary's variety of land and seascapes.
 From a cruise across Hokianga Harbour in the far north to a private lunch with Kiwi hosts above a native bush fringed lake.
 In the South Island we head for the Southern Alps before we make our way to explore Milford Sound by land, sea and air.